alindgren/cdnpurge/README.md

 ## Configuration ##

-There are four app settings that need to be added:
+There are five app settings that need to be added:

     <add key="PurgeCdn" value="keycdn" />
     <add key="PurgeCdnApiKey" value="API KEY" />